6 Reasons Why Your Washing Machine Won’t Spin

 Some top-loading washers have a clutch mechanism that locks the transmission shaft to the spin basket drive during the washing cycle.
 The problem with this feature is the transmission clutches wear out with frequent usage.
 Broken transmissions can be frustrating for customers and expensive repairs.
 Replace a clutch assembly that appears worn or broken.

-See also Whirlpool Washer Door Locked Light Flashing - Let's Fix It
+See also Whirlpool Duet Washer Door Locked Humming - Let's Fix It

 When the clutch is attached to the driveshaft, friction can cause the clutch to wear down over time.
 With a worn-out clutch, the starter motor can also wear out and start to make a grinding or dragging sound at low speeds or when shifting into neutral.